salbalkus/reproducing-redlining/scripts/README.md

-# Results
+# Scripts
-This directory contains the code used to generate outputs, whether those be figures, data created via simulation, or other results.
+This directory contains driver scripts.
+These scripts run each intermediate step in sequence in order to produce the final output.